-- via Pre-Commercial/Innovation Procurement mechanisms that enable the public sector to purchase research and development (R&D) services for practical and/or sectorial problems47.
-The recently approved Law no.162/2020 "On Public Procurement" endorses the partnership for innovation concept introduced and endorsed earlier by EU Directives.
-For more information on successful pre-commercial procurement models at the EU level click here. - via sustaining of projects that enable smart solutions for example on waste management, green economy (through energy innovation, including but not limited to the following activities LED lighting, solar installation, Electric Vehicle (EV) charging stations, smart outlets, variable frequency drives and building analytics) ICT industry 48 and Agro projects 49 creating local and international market expansion and added value. - Further enlarging the number and quality of digitalized public services through Government platforms. (e.g. Real-time and coherent exchange of data among institutions that enable real-time information to the users.) - Enforcing the use of electronic documents, electronic and digital signature in commercial/administrative activities in line with strategies for paperless administration including executive agencies and judiciary system.
+- " via sustaining of projects that enable smart solutions, for example on waste management, green economy (through energy innovation, including but not limited to the following activities LED lighting, solar installation, Electric Vehicle (EV) charging stations, smart outlets, variable frequency drives and building analytics) ICT industry48 and Agro projects49 creating local and international market expansion and added value. - " Further enlarging the number and quality of digitalised public services through Government platforms. (e.g. Real-time and coherent exchange of data among institutions that enable real-time information to the users.) - " Enforcing the use of electronic documents, electronic and digital signature in commercial/administrative activities in line with strategies for paperless administration, including executive agencies and judiciary system.

-B. Supply-side innovative solutions by businesses50:
+b) Supply-side innovative solutions by businesses50: